humanitycodes/www/coursework/lessons/slides/js-functions-strings-variables.md

 "This is what I want the message box to say.".length
 ```

-It counts up all the letters for you automatically!
+It counts up all the characters for you automatically!

 You can also add strings together with the `+` sign: